Monster52/friends/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Friends App

+This is a tutorial that i'm going through to get my Rails chops back up to speed

-* Ruby version
+* Ruby version: 3.1.2

-* System dependencies

-* Configuration
+* Rails version: 7.0.3

-* Database creation

-* Database initialization
+* Database: Postgresql

 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...